lucasdicioccio/deptrack/README.md

 (sequenceA) and Control.Applicative (<$> et al.) let you write type-checked helpers.

+A more complex example in example/Service.hs provides a more-in-depth example than example/Car.hs .
+The Service example represents some Internet services that I want to run (namely, websites).
+These services must be working according to some simple rules.
+We define a DSL to express what is a 'check' (an action to tell whether the service works) and how to define new services.
+We further provide a function which walks the graph of services and tries to locate faulty services in the dependency graph.

 ## Possible uses

 DepTrack already provides enough to generate "Graphviz visualizations", such